 Bicycle lanes are appropriate on roadways with speeds in excess of 25 mph and with few driveways and intersections.
 Bicyclists traveling in the travel lanes are more visible to motorists merging onto the roadway from businesses such as the Texas Roadhouse and from intersections including Canfield Av. and Saratoga Av. however since Type B and C cyclists will not use the roadway, the bicycle-climbing lane must maximize cyclist’s visibility.
 Current sightlines are excellent however at a minimum, signage should be placed at these crossings to alert merging motorists that they’re crossing a bike lane and to watch for bicyclists.

 In addition to contradicting the Greater Morgantown Bicycle Plan, the WVDOH proposed Mon Blvd.
-TWLTL contradicts the 2040 LRTP that WVDOH also helped to create.
-Tier 1 project #40 Regional Bikeway Plan Implementation Program includes projects from the Greater Morgantown Bicycle plan including the bicycle-climbing lane on Mon Blvd. from Boyers Av. to Patteson Dr.
+TWLTL conflicts with the 2040 LRTP that WVDOH also helped to create.
+Tier 1 project #40 Regional Bikeway Plan Implementation Program includes projects from the Greater Morgantown Bicycle plan.

 The WVDOH proposed Mon Blvd.
 TWLTL violates the Monongalia County and Morgantown Complete Streets Policies.
 The proposed TWLTL will make Mon Blvd. more dangerous to pedestrians and Type B cyclists.